 If your journey to the cloud has only just begun, then Microsoft 365 features like SharePoint, Teams, Planner, Flow and many more will be available immediately.
 Best of all you get all the “modern” goodness and get everything from the start.
-But what if you were an early adopter of Office 365 and have many SharePoint classic Team sites?
+But what if you were an early adopter of Microsoft 365 and have many SharePoint classic Team sites?
 Or you migrated from on-premises and have many classic sites?
-What are your options for old fashioned SharePoint team sites that would benefit from new modern experiences that all hinge on an Office 365 group, like Teams for example?
-One very simple option is to Groupify and Teamify a Classic SharePoint Team Site with Office 365.
+What are your options for old fashioned SharePoint team sites that would benefit from new modern experiences that all hinge on an Microsoft 365 group, like Teams for example?
+One very simple option is to Groupify and Teamify a Classic SharePoint Team Site with Microsoft 365.

-Office 365 CLI v2 to the Rescue
+Microsoft 365 CLI v2 to the Rescue

 Go, I’ll wait!

-The Office 365 CLI is an incredible tool to have in your toolbox (see my previous post).
+The Microsoft 365 CLI is an incredible tool to have in your toolbox (see my previous post).
 And the v2 release has added a ton of awesome features!
 There are 260+ commands to create, update, and manage Azure Active Directory Groups, classifications, schemaextensions, users, SharePoint lists, libraries, templates, site scripts, term-store, apps, pages, and so much more!

-For this post, let’s take a look at how to connect a classic SharePoint Site to an Office 365 Group and attach that group and SharePoint Site to a Microsoft Team.
+For this post, let’s take a look at how to connect a classic SharePoint Site to an Microsoft 365 Group and attach that group and SharePoint Site to a Microsoft Team.
 All of the modern goodness in 2, that’s right 2 commands

 Groupify the Classic Team Site

 To start, the